LyteNetworkIO/JunoShips/README.md

 # Bitcoinships

-The classic game of Battleship on Bitcoin SV (BSV).
+The classic game of Battleship on Bitcoin SV.

 When you sink your opponent's ships, you get their bitcoins!